 The Only Comprehensive Spine Team Treating Radiculopathy in New Jersey

 The spine experts at North Jersey Spine Group (NJSG) understand the signs and symptoms of radiculopathy and how it can affect daily quality of life.
-Providing elite care from board-certified neurosurgeons who are spine surgeons, physiatrists, pain management and physical therapists, NJSG evaluates and determines the most effective treatment plans.
+Providing elite care from board-certified neurosurgeons who are spine surgeons, physiatrists, pain management physicians and physical therapists, NJSG evaluates and determines the most effective treatment plans.
 For northern New Jersey patients spanning Bergen County to Essex County and surrounding towns including Parsippany, Clifton, and Jersey City, NJ contact NJSG today to relieve radiculopathy symptoms.

 Sacroiliitis pain can flare up from daily activities including climbing stairs, running, taking large strides, or imbalanced weight on legs.